-CRITERION 4: All listed authors have agreed to be accountable for all aspects of the work and ensure that questions related to accuracy or integrity of any part of the work are appropriately investigated and resolved.
+CRITERION 4: All listed authors have agreed to be accountable for all aspects of the work, and ensure that questions related to accuracy or integrity of any part of the work are appropriately investigated and resolved.

-The following situations do not qualify for authorship:
+What does not qualify for authorship?

-- Honorary authorship is not allowed, nor is ghost authorship. - As for scientific journals, review alone does not constitute authorship.

-- The sole contribution of data does not qualify for authorship.
-Contributors of data and other relevant information should be named in the acknowledgments. - Being part of the ECDC internal approval process of project plans and/or interim outputs or being responsible for line management of the ECDC assigned expert or having performed the formal ECDC clearance of the final output does not qualify for authorship. - Formal ECDC clearance cannot be performed by a listed author.
+- Honorary authorship is not allowed nor is ghost authorship. - As for scientific journals, review alone does not constitute authorship. - The sole contribution of data does not qualify for authorship.
+Contributors of data and other relevant information should be named in the acknowledgments. - Being part of the ECDC internal approval process of project plans and/or interim outputs or being responsible for line management of the assigned ECDC expert, or having performed the formal ECDC clearance of the final output does not qualify for authorship. - Formal ECDC clearance cannot be performed by a listed author.